Azure-Samples/ms-identity-javascript-angular-tutorial/1-Authentication/2-sign-in-b2c/README.md

 ---
 page_type: sample
-name: Angular single-page application using MSAL Angular to sign-in users against Azure AD B2C
-description: Angular single-page application using MSAL Angular to sign-in users against Azure AD B2C
+description: This sample demonstrates an Angular single-page application (SPA) that lets users sign-in with Azure AD B2C using the Microsoft Authentication Library for Angular (MSAL Angular).
 languages:
  -  javascript
  -  typescript